habitat-sh/on-prem-builder/docs-chef-io/content/migration.md

    tar xvf minio_backup.tar
    ```

-1. Once the data is expanded into a directory on the target Automate Builder node use Minio client to mirror it into the Minio service directory
+1. Once the data is expanded into a directory on the target Automate Builder node use MinIO client to mirror it into the MinIO service directory

    ```
    sudo ./mc mirror minio_backup/ /hab/svc/automate-minio/data/depot
    ```

-1. Fix the Minio data directory ownership
+1. Fix the MinIO data directory ownership

    ```
    sudo chown -R hab:hab /hab/svc/automate-minio/data/depot